Authenticate developers

 The easiest way for you to test private services is to use the Cloud Run proxy in Google Cloud CLI.
 This proxies the private service to http://localhost:8080 (or to the port specified with --port), providing the token of the active account or another token you specify.
 This lets you use a web browser or a tool like curl.
 This is the recommended way to test privately a website or API in your browser.

-You can proxy a service locally using the following command:
+You can proxy a service locally using the following command line in a Linux, macOS, WSL (preferred), or cygwin environment:

 gcloud run services proxy SERVICE --project PROJECT-ID

-You can alternatively test private services without the proxy by using a tool like curl and by passing an auth token in the Authorization header:
+Alternatively, you can test private services without the proxy by using a tool like curl and by passing an auth token in the Authorization header:

 curl -H "Authorization: Bearer $(gcloud auth print-identity-token)" SERVICE_URL